mdillemuth/meet-app/README.md

 - _Then_ show a chart with the number of upcoming events in each city

 ## How to Run App

-Currently the app can be viewed on [GitHub Pages](https://mdillemuth.github.io/meet-app/)

 ## Dependencies